NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/Terminology/AllCodeSystems/CodeSystem-UKCore-RecordingSetting.page.md

 This Profile underwent Clinical and Technical Assurance during Sprint 7.
 This is a new CodeSystem added to UK Core and should undergo review during the Sprint 7 review window.

-Click here to <a href="https://simplifier.net/HL7FHIRUKCoreR4/CodeSystem-UKCore-RecordingSetting/~issues?level=File">Report Issue for CodeSystem-UKCore-RecordingSetting<a>.
+Click here to <a href="https://simplifier.net/HL7FHIRUKCoreR4/CodeSystem-UKCore-RecordingSetting/~issues?level=File">Report Issue for CodeSystem-UKCore-RecordingSetting</a>.
 </div>

 @```